Rosetta Stone Review: The Truth People Hide About This App

 Get French Classes: A way better alternative to Rosetta Stone if you’re learning French

-Even though Rosetta Stone is a step up from Duolingo, it still falls short in many areas crucial for effective language learning.
+Even though Rosetta Stone software is a step up from Duolingo, it still falls short in many areas crucial for effective language learning.
 And if you're specifically looking to learn French, Get French Classes is a way better alternative.

 Youtube video: